rio-carasco/EscapeTheSensors/README.md

 ## Usage

-1. **Initialization**: Set the start and end points, and the positions of the sensors.
+1. **Initialisation**: Set the start and end points, and the positions of the sensors.
 2. **Run Simulated Annealer**: This will return the best state, which is the optimal path, and the best energy, which is the minimum detection probability.
-3. **Visualization**: The algorithm provides functions to visualize the path and the energy states.
+3. **Visualisation**: The algorithm provides functions to visualise the path and the energy states.

 ## Functions